maguitaria/dock-roll/Readme.md

 # 🌿 Leap Runner 3D

 **Leap Runner 3D** is a fast-paced endless runner game built with **Godot 4** and powered by the beautiful low-poly assets from the [3D Leap Land Asset Pack](https://essssam.itch.io/3d-leap-land).
 Dodge obstacles, collect gems, and leap across floating platforms as far as you can!

+ This Game was done on principals of FreeCodeCamp course "Dock&Roll".
+ We used the tutorial and asssets as a base for an application.

 ---

 ## 🎮 Gameplay